-Click here for information on Coming Home, RPC's new prison ministry in collaboration with The Beck Institute on Religion and Poverty at Fordham University Graduate School of Social Service.
+Click here for information on Coming Home, RPC's ministry with returning citizens in collaboration with The Beck Institute on Religion and Poverty at Fordham University Graduate School of Social Service.

 Rye Presbyterian has a long history of active involvement in prison work and criminal justice issues.
 Below are some of the organizations we have helped to found and are involved in

 - Monthly meetings with each annual class of New York Theological Seminary's Masters of Professional Studies program at Sing Sing.

 - Bi-monthly meetings with graduates of NYTS at Fishkill Correctional Facility (near Beacon)